Sai-Karthik9113/user-directory/README.md

 This assignment was built to demonstrate my ability to build a small but functional CRUD app.
 By completing this, I was able to practice several aspects of React, handle backend API integration, and properly manage state in a single-page application.

+## Usage

+**View**: A list of users will be shown on the homepage.
+**Add**: Click "Add User" to open a form for submitting new user details.
+**Edit**: Click "Edit" next to a user to modify their details.
+**Delete**: Click "Delete" to remove a user.

+## Error Handling

+- If the API fails, an error message will appear.
+- Fields on the form are validated for empty values before submission.

+## Challenges & Reflections

+- The main challenge was handling state properly for dynamically updating users.
+- Given more time, I would have enhanced the client-side validation by removing any pronouns or initials at the beginning or end of the name, and extracting only the first name and last name (if available).
+- I would have further improved the UI by refining it for a better mobile experience.

 ## License

 This project is licensed under the MIT License.